Ruth Brooks Flippen: Formative years and family life

-Life and career
+Film and television writing career

-Born Ruth Albertina Brooks on September 14, 1921, in Brooklyn, Flippen was married to character actor Jay C. Flippen on January 4, 1947.
-The marriage lasted until Jay Flippen's death on February 3, 1971.
-Ruth Brooks Flippen died on July 9, 1981, in Marina del Rey, California.
+Following her graduation from Northwestern University and subsequent relocation to New York City, Ruth Brooks obtained a job as a staff writer with NBC.
+She worked on Maisie Ravier, which starred actress Ann Sothern; The Billie Burke Show, which starred former Wizard of Oz star Billie Burke; and This Is My Best.

-Flippen wrote a number of films in the 1950s and early 1960s, including some of the Gidget films, then moved to television where she wrote extensively for the series That Girl and other productions.
+In 1945, she relocated to Hollywood, Los Angeles, California, where she was subsequently signed by Metro-Goldwyn-Mayer.
+Two years later she changed her name to Ruth Brooks Flippen, following her marriage to actor Jay Flippen.
+Her screenwriting credits grew as she solo or co-wrote the screenplays for multiple films during the 1950s and early 1960s, including several of the Gidget films, and then moved to television where she wrote extensively for the series That Girl and other productions.
 She was nominated for a 1968 Emmy Award in the category "Outstanding Writing Achievement in Comedy" for the That Girl episode "The Mailman Cometh" and a 1975 Daytime Emmy Award in the category "Outstanding Writing for a Daytime Special Program" for Oh, Baby, Baby, Baby..., a 90-minute drama aired under the aegis of The ABC Afternoon Playbreak.

+Politically, she supported Robert F. Kennedy during his 1968 campaign for the office of President of the United States.